aliswh/mosaic/data/mimic/README.md

-This data in this folder is a constructed example of the MIMIC dataset.
+This folder contains a synthetic example of the MIMIC dataset.
+The labels are not validated and are provided solely to demonstrate MOSAIC's pipeline.